 The guide will be an interpret and will help you understand your host family.
-He will also be your cook which is often recognized as a highlight of the trip for many participants.
-The guide will share his passion for his job as well as his knowledge with participants to make sure they have a memorable time during the trek.
+Your guide will also be doing most of the cooking, and this is often recognized by participants as being a highlight of the trip!
+The guide will share his passion for his job as well as his knowledge with participants, to help them having a memorable time during the hiking program.

-We aim to make your experience as comfortable as possible and provide appropriate quality material as clean sleeping bags, good mosquito nets and thick sleeping mats.
-A western style breakfast is always provided to make sure participants have a good meal before the long day.
+We aim to make your experience as comfortable as possible and provide appropriate material as clean sleeping bags, mosquito nets and thicker sleeping mats.
+A western style breakfast is always provided to make sure participants have a good meal before the long day of hiking.

 What to Bring on a trek?

 It depends well on the season, and the area of the trek.
 The itinerary will mention whether the village has vehicle access or the trekkers are totally independent of a vehicle.
 Here are some basic guidelines: when packing for a trek, keep it simple—the less luggage you have to carry around the more you will enjoy yourself.

 This is what we can recommend to pack in your rucksack, for a basic 3 day trek:

-- Shoes; a good pair of running shoes are perfect, or even better are lightweight trekking boots.
+- Shoes; a good pair of running shoes are perfect, or some lightweight hiking shoes or boots.

 - 2 T-shirts (cotton), one pair of short or long pants.